 Blockchain joined late in FinTech as a trusted digital friend and got permanent relationship here.
 It’s still early after the rebirth of FinTech in 2014 to say how startups and non-financial services institutions can leverage blockchain, AI as a part of FinTech solutions.
 This is to make sure their adoption does not come at the cost of societal growth.
 It might not a revolution at the end but just an inflated balloon.

-Looking at current growth and trends of FinTech, one needs to admit its contribution to the global revolution.
-FinTech’s new joiners i.e blockchain and AI in the financial services industry will bring extensive transformation in coming years.
+Looking at the current growth and trends of FinTech, one needs to admit its contribution to the global revolution.
+FinTech’s new joiners i.e blockchain and AI in the financial services industry will bring extensive transformation in the coming years.

 FinTech Ethics and Risks

 It’s really important to talk, understand and underwrite the pros & cons of emerging technologies.
-It’s not impossible to track someones every single penny movement and then use or sell that information for other use cases for benefits of others.
+It’s not impossible to track someone’s every single penny movement and then use or sell that information for other use cases for the benefits of others.
 There is no doubt FinTech can improve the lives of people around the world.

 Trends & Opportunities – FinTech

 FinTech in this era is not what it used to be.
 FinTech is changing and it will bring too many changes in the next 5 years that will shape the future of FinTech further.
-Banks since early 2017 got an indisputable interest towards blockchain & Artificial Intelligence technology.
+Banks since early 2017 got an indisputable interest in blockchain & Artificial Intelligence technology.
 Those banks who adopted and making use now falls in challenger banks group based on their capabilities and digital offerings.

 How FinTech has Transformed Consumers